tmpfs/trucks/packages/transform-trim/README.md

 # Trim Transform

-> Removes leading whitespace from inline content
+> Removes whitespace from inline content

 Designed to prettify inline content so that styles and scripts have leading whitespace removed: